0xjcf/ignite-element/src/examples/xstate/README.md

 });
 ```

+---

+#### 5. Add Components to HTML

-4. **Add Components to HTML**: Use the custom elements in you HTML file:
+Use the custom elements in your HTML file:

 ```html
 <shared-counter></shared-counter>